pranavm716/TransitTime/README.md

 ## Features

+**Phone widget features**

-- Tap anywhere below the header to manually refresh the widget.
+- Tap anywhere below the header (on the departure info) to manually refresh the widget.
 The widget will still auto-refresh every 15 minutes.
 - Tap the agency logo or station name to cycle between relative → absolute → hybrid display modes.
-- Tap the last refreshed timestamp or the refresh icon to activate **Go Mode**.
+- Tap the last refreshed timestamp area to toggle **Go Mode**.
     - Go Mode will automatically refresh all widgets frequently for 20 minutes.
     - This is useful when you are on the way to a station - you can see the status of your bus/train in real time without needing to manually refresh.

+**Watch tile features**

+- Tap anywhere in the middle (on the departure info) to manually refresh the tile.
+- Tap the agency logo or station name to cycle between configured stops.
+- Tap the last refreshed timestamp area to toggle **Go Mode**.

+Note: The phone and watch will remain synced at all times.
+Triggering a refresh or toggling Go Mode on one device will update the other.

 ## How to install